spatialos/gdk-for-unity/docs/content/gameobject/world-commands.md

   * `WorldCommandSender`

-> We do not provide a `WorldCommandReceiver` as the command will be directly handled by the SpatialOS Runtime.
+> We do not provide a `WorldCommandReceiver` as the SpatialOS Runtime directly handles the command.

 The `WorldCommandSender` can be injected without any condition.
-A MonoBehaviour that requires only these will be enabled as soon as the associated GameObject is created.
+A MonoBehaviour that requires only this will be enabled as soon as the associated GameObject is created.

 If you would like to see how you can use these world commands to create or delete entities, we recommend you to read the [how to create and delete SpatialOS entities]({{urlRoot}}/content/gameobject/create-delete-spatialos-entities) document.